-What’s going on with Starz’s ‘American Gods’?
+What’s going on with the cast of Starz’s ‘American Gods’?

 This is the latest in a series of actor shuffles for American Gods.
 The first season’s cast included Crispin Glover, Gillian Anderson, and Kristin Chenoweth, none of whom are expected to return in the show’s third season.
 It’s also been confirmed that actor Mousa Kraish, who portrays Jinn on the series, will also not be returning for the third season.